-To make Europe a healthier, safer place, where consumers can be confident that their interests are protected.
+To make Europe a healthier, safer place, where citizens can be confident that their interests are protected.

-A zero-risk society may not be possible but we are doing as much as we can to reduce and manage risks for consumers.
+A zero-risk society may not be possible but we are doing as much as we can to reduce and manage risks for our citizens.

 We aim to:

 - ensure Europe's food is safe and wholesome

 - protect the health and welfare of farm animals

 - protect the health of crops and forests

 We will achieve our goals by watching, listening to people's concerns and acting.

 Monitoring - once the EU has passed laws on food and product safety, consumer rights or public health, it is up to national, regional and local governments to apply those laws - to ensure traders, manufacturers and food producers stick to the rules.